- Save 20% on COVID-19 Fit to Fly test & travel certificate

 This is unfortunate because it is not as if antigen tests are not accurate.
-They are very good at detecting coronavirus in most cases and can be used very effectively in cutting transmission (the 'R' rate) when employed in mass testing of populations, such as in Liverpool recently and in Slovakia and Austria.
+They are very good at detecting coronavirus in most cases and can be used very effectively in cutting transmission (the 'R' rate) when employed in mass testing of populations.

-That said, there are a number of countries that have recently said they will accept antigen tests as an alternative to PCR tests, most notably Italy and the Canary Islands.
+That said, there are a number of countries that have recently said they will accept antigen tests as an alternative to PCR tests, most notably Italy, Denmark, Norway and Jamaica.

 Given that these tests can become part of the boarding process, the whole landscape of testing for travel could change if they gain wider acceptance.

 |Corona Test Centre - Covid-19 Antigen test*||Test centres||from £75|

 Antibody tests cannot detect coronavirus infection, so no government requires them for travel.
 However, they are widely available for travellers who are interested in finding out if they have been infected in the past, and tests are easily performed at home by taking a small sample of blood with a finger prick.

 Covid-19 antibody tests can be purchased online from many popular pharmacies.
 The tests are usually sent via post and carried out at home.
 Here is a selection of providers: